 “God [definitely] did this,” Rachael says, “because this is not something that I came home from Cameroon to do.
 But it’s clearly a perfect fit for me and where I am in aviation with JAARS right now and my history of the little logbook experience I had when I was 14.”

 One-on-one flights will be held at JAARS every Thursday morning beginning January 7.
 The participants will first see the big picture of JAARS in a brief tour, ending in the hangar.
 Rachael will then guide the participants through a pre-flight briefing and a pre-flight lesson, using a booklet she and Tracy Tooley, the director of Multi-Gen Engagement, designed.
-This booklet contains the four forces of flight and their parallel Spiritual truths—since both are key to a missionary pilot’s success—and a pre-flight checklist.
+This booklet contains the four forces of flight and their parallel Spiritual truths (a concept developed by Brigade Air)—since both are key to a missionary pilot’s success—and a pre-flight checklist.

 Rachael will then take the student up for a 30-minute flight and invite the student to take the controls, experiencing the wonder of flight as Rachael did when she was fourteen.